akikesulahti/autoilumittari/README.md

 - Refactor calculations into service (easier to read and test)
 - Add tests, especially to calculations
 - Refactor two speed sections into one generic code and add new settings selection 'number of different speeds'
-- Add address/map selection where user can search start and end location with address
+- Add address/map selection where user can add start and end location with address
   - Use those addresses to calculate distance eg. with Google APIs

 ## Lighthouse score